Winterizing Your Outboard Motor

 There are two types of antifreeze.
 One is the common automotive antifreeze like Prestone.
 It’s great for cars, but not good for outboard engines.
 Because automotive-type antifreeze is highly toxic, we’ll need to use a non-toxic variety for this application.
 That way it can be used more safely, in case some of it ends up in storm drains or the water where you use your boat.

 This less-toxic antifreeze is made from propylene glycol.
 West Marine’s Pure Oceans brand antifreeze is premium “virgin” antifreeze, meaning it has not been recycled.
 It also has corrosion inhibitors to protect the engine and cooling system.

-Marine Engine Stor is made for Johnson/Evinrude engines with maintenance valve
+Marine Engine Stor includes an adapter that fits Johnson/Evinrude engines with a maintenance valve.

 Three Levels of Concentration